You’ve likely landed on this page because you’re trying to understand bounce rate in Google Analytics 4.

 Additionally, someone may linger on your page for a long time rather than bouncing away, but that doesn’t mean they’re actually engaging.
 (Maybe they fell asleep?)

-So, while bounce rate can be helpful, it’s not an accurate way to measure your pages’ success, and it certainly can’t determine their monetary value.
+At the moment of writing, bounce rate is a GA4 metric because it can be helpful.
+But it’s not an accurate way to measure your pages’ success, and it certainly can’t determine their monetary value.

 Moreover, while Engagement Rate is an improvement over bounce rate, in our opinion, it’s still not the best metric to determine how effective your site is.